Binary certificate formats

 See “Recognized extensions” below.

-Before processing any certificate, parties SHOULD know which key it is supposed to be signed by, and then check the signature.
+Before acting based on any certificate, parties MUST know which key it is supposed to be signed by, and then check the signature.

 up until but not including SIGNATURE